insin/newforms/docs/widgets_api.rst

       Returns a rendered representation of this Widget as a ``React.DOM`` component.

-      The default implementation throws an ``Error`` -- subclasses must provide an implementation.
+      The default implementation throws an ``Error`` -- extending widgets must provide an implementation.

-      The ``value`` given is not guaranteed to be valid input, so subclass implementations should program defensively.
+      The ``value`` given is not guaranteed to be valid input, so inheriting implementations should program defensively.

+      :param String name:
+         the name to give to the rendered widget, or to be used as the basis for other, unique names when the widget needs to render multiple inputs.

+      :param value:
+         the value to be disaplyed in the widget.

+      :param Object kwargs: rendering options, which are:

+      :param Object kwargs.attrs:
+         additonal HTML attributes for the rendered widget.

    .. js:function:: Widget#buildAttrs(extraAttrs[, kwargs])

-      Helper function for building an HTML attributes object.
+      Helper function for building an HTML attributes object using ``widget.attrs`` and the given arguments.

+      :param Object extraAttrs:
+         extra HTML attributes to be included -- generally, these are any ``attrs`` passed into the ``render()`` method.

+      :param Object kwargs:
+         any other attributes which should be incluuded in a Widget's HTML attributes by default -- when given, these are usually provided by a ``render()`` method for attributes related to the type of widget being implemented.

    .. js:function:: Widget#valueFromData(data, files, name)